 About The University of Pennsylvania

 The University of Pennsylvania currently has twelve schools located on its main campus, New Bolton Center, and Morris Arboretum campuses.
-Through these schools, Penn offers degree programs at undergraduate, graduate, and professional levels.
+UPenn offers degree programs at undergraduate, graduate, and professional levels through these schools.

 Also Read: What Are The 12 Ivy League Schools and Their Ranking?